All-black Surface Laptop pops up ahead of Microsoft's October 2 event

 Come and join us at Studio 203, Ponsonby Road for a 45 minute Surface partner update followed by lunch & a chance to network with the Microsoft Modern Workplace team.”

-Here’s to hoping that A. this is true and B. that it’s not just for the Oceanic regions – and C. that this color scheme isn’t just for Surface Laptop 2, but Surface Pro 5 as well as Surface Studio 2.
+Here’s to hoping that 1, this is true and 2, that it’s not just for the Oceanic regions – and 3, that this color scheme isn’t just for the Surface Laptop 2, but the Surface Pro 5 as well as the Surface Studio 2.

 - These are the best Windows tablets we’ve tested this past year